 George and his colleagues showed that liver cancer in trout induced by aflatoxin, a carcinogen formed by mold that grows on damp nuts and grain, could be inhibited by chlorophyllin through a blocking mechanism.
 Aflatoxin binds to chlorophyllin in the gut, and the complex is harmlessly excreted, preventing its absorption into the blood stream and delivery to the liver.
 George and his colleagues conducted a human trial in China where people are unavoidably exposed to dietary aflatoxin because of the improper storage of grain and, consequently, have a very high incidence of liver cancer.
 The research team measured cancer biomarkers in the urine, which were decreased by about half in people taking chlorophyllin supplements.
 Those results suggested that a simple and inexpensive intervention may help protect people from liver cancer caused by aflatoxin.

-The Linus Pauling Institute will honor George through the establishment of the George Bailey Graduate Student Fellowship in Cancer Research and has set a goal of raising $250,000 to endow this fellowship.
+The Linus Pauling Institute honored George through the establishment of the George Bailey Graduate Student Fellowship in Cancer Research.
 “The students who receive this fellowship will be doubly inspired,” said Balz Frei, the LPI director and Joan H. Facey Linus Pauling Institute Professor, “by those who have invested in their future, and by George’s deep commitment to education, improved health, and rigorous scientific study.”